oracle/python-oracledb/doc/src/api_manual/fetch_info.rst

 .. attribute:: FetchInfo.vector_format

     This read-only attribute returns the storage format used by VECTOR columns.
-The value of this attribute can be :data:`oracledb.VECTOR_FORMAT_INT8`,
+The value of this attribute can be:

-    :data:`oracledb.VECTOR_FORMAT_FLOAT32`, or
+    - :data:`oracledb.VECTOR_FORMAT_BINARY` which represents 8-bit unsigned
+      integers
-    :data:`oracledb.VECTOR_FORMAT_FLOAT64` which represents 8-bit signed
+    - :data:`oracledb.VECTOR_FORMAT_INT8` which represents 8-bit signed
-    integer, 32-bit floating-point number, and 64-bit floating point number respectively.
+      integers
+    - :data:`oracledb.VECTOR_FORMAT_FLOAT32` which represents 32-bit
+      floating-point numbers
+    - :data:`oracledb.VECTOR_FORMAT_FLOAT64` which represents 64-bit
+      floating-point numbers

     If the column is not a VECTOR column or allows for any type of storage, the value returned is ``None``.

     .. versionadded:: 2.2.0